croaky/laptop/learn/books/paysys/cards.md

 Prepaid cards access funds from a pre-funded account.
 Examples are gift cards and typically operate over the Visa or Mastercard networks.

+Although most debit cards in the U.S. use the signature or PIN debit networks to access funds in a consumer's checking account, it is possible to use the ACH network to accomplish nearly the same thing.

+With ACH debit cards,
+the merchant saves by paying no merchant discount fee but is exposed to NSF risk.
+The cards are governed by NACHA rules.

+For many consumers,
+debit cards win on convenience.
+Consumers think "how do I spend the money in my bank account?" and debit cards represent a fewer step (don't have to pay credit card balance).

 ## Acceptance Environments